PayToUse/cracked-ruby/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create an issue using this template if you are experiencing bugs with the skin.
-title: ''
+title: 'Bug Report'
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'PayToUse'

 ---